Best Robo-Advisors UK 2025

-Home > Investing > Best Robo-Advisors
+Home > Investing > Best UK Robo-Advisors Compared & Reviewed

+Good Money Guide has put the UK’s top FCA regulated robo-advisors to the test, analysing and ranking them based on hands-on experience.
 Want to build a long-term investment portfolio but don’t know where to start?
 Robo-advisors may be a great choice for you.

 These take the guesswork out of investing by matching your financial goals with pre-built portfolios of ETFs or funds.
 Since it’s all automated, robo-advisors are much cheaper than traditional wealth managers.

-✔️Here’s how the Good Money Guide team chose the best UK robo-advisor accounts:
+Here’s how the Good Money Guide team chose the best UK robo-advisor accounts:

 • Detailed comparison of the stand-out features